garronej/chan-dongle-extended-pages/index.md

 ## Report bugs

 Any feedback highly appreciated.
 Feel free to open an issue or start a discution on [the repo of the project](https://github.com/garronej/chan-dongle-extended).

+## Need some compatible GSM Dongle?

+I have a stock that I can sell.
+Contact me at: joseph.garrone@protonmail.com